Hyperbolicities in CAT(0) cube complexes: Acylindrical hyperbolicity

 \begin{definition} Let $G$ be a group acting on a metric space $X$.
 The action is \emph{non-uniformly acylindrical} if, for every $d \geq 0$, there exists some constant $R \geq 0$ such that, for every points $x,y \in X$ at distance at least $R$ apart, the set $\{ g \in G \mid d(x,gx),d(y,gy) \leq d\}$ is finite. \end{definition}

-Notice that, if a group $G$ acts non elementarily and non-uniformly acylindrically on some hyperbolic space, then $G$ must be acylindrically hyperbolic according to \cite{OsinAcyl} since $G$ contains infinitely many pairwise independent \emph{WPD isometries} (see Section \ref{section:WPD} for a definition).
+Notice that, if a group $G$ acts non-elementarily and non-uniformly acylindrically on some hyperbolic space, then $G$ must be acylindrically hyperbolic according to \cite{OsinAcyl} since $G$ contains infinitely many pairwise independent \emph{WPD isometries} (see Section \ref{section:WPD} for a definition).
 Our analogue of Theorem \ref{thm:acylcriterion} for $\ell^{\infty}$-metrics is:

 \begin{thm} Let $G$ be a group acting on some CAT(0) cube complex $X$ endowed with the $\ell^{\infty}$-metric.
 Suppose that $X$ is hyperbolic with respect to this metric, which we denote by $d_{\infty}$.
 The following statements are equivalent: \begin{itemize} \item the action $G \curvearrowright (X,d_{\infty})$ is non-uniformly acylindrical; \item there exist some constant $R \geq 0$ such that, for every vertices $x,y \in X$ satisfying $d_{\infty}(x,y) \geq R$, the intersection $\mathrm{stab}(x) \cap \mathrm{stab}(y)$ is finite; \item there exist some constant $R \geq 0$ such that, for every hyperplanes $J_1,J_2$ of $X$ separated by at least $R$ pairwise disjoint hyperplanes, the intersection $\mathrm{stab}(J_1) \cap \mathrm{stab}(J_2)$ is finite. \end{itemize} \end{thm}